 Sometimes I was empty-handed, thinking about a six-year-old’s this and that.
-Other times I threw my 100-count box of Crayola Crayons up, like a little outfielder, along with a fancy children’s book.
-My mother brought leather-bound books several grades beyond my reading level, and since I couldn’t read them, I made them colorful.
-I remember feeling guilty the first time I drew on a thick, creamy page because the black and white illustrations looked important.
+Other times I hurled my Crayola Crayons up along with a fancy children’s book.
+My mother bought me leather-bound books I couldn’t read yet, so I made them colorful.
+I felt guilty the first time I drew on a creamy page because the black and white illustrations looked important.
 Then I carried on.
-Other days I wadded up a little blanket and a pillow, flung them in the air, and climbed up to spend time wondering or worrying.
+Other days I wadded up a little blanket and a pillow, flung them on the shelf, and climbed up to spend time wondering or worrying.